Resources

 In New York State, it is illegal to possess, sell, offer to sell, or manufacture synthetic cannabinoids.

-K2 refers to man-made mind-altering chemicals sprayed on plant material or sold as liquids for e-cigarettes.
-These chemicals are not derived from the marijuana plant and can be far more dangerous.
+K2 refers to synthetic (man-made) chemicals that are often sprayed onto plant material for smoking or sold as liquids for vaping.
+These chemicals are not derived from the marijuana plant and can be significantly more dangerous and unpredictable than cannabis.

-People who use synthetic cannabinoids have been taken to emergency rooms with severe effects including:
+People who use synthetic cannabinoids have been hospitalized with severe effects including:

 - Rapid heart rate